When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 I have a reason why I was going so fast.
 Can I use this reason as a defence to fight my Stunt Driving or Racing charge?

-There are valid defences to fight a Stunt Driving or Racing charge.
+There are valid defences to fight an Ontario Stunt Driving or Racing charge.

 However, most “excuses” are NOT defences.
 Because a Stunt Driving or a Racing charge is a public safety offence, the lawmakers made it very difficult to “win” these cases.
 That means most excuses won’t get you off this charge.